EMBEDDIA/author_profiling_app/README.md

-## Flask REST API for English keyword identification
+## Flask REST API for English and Spanish author profiling

 This repository contains a docker for English and Spanish author profiling app that can determine whether a tweet or comment